ShareCoffee/ShareCoffee/readme.txt

 ShareCoffee 0.0.9

+See detailed tutorials on https://github.com/ThorstenHans/ShareCoffee

+See also available addons
+  - ShareCoffee.Search

 Release Notes
   - With ShareCoffee 0.0.9 the class ShareCoffee.CrossDomain.SharePointRestProperties has been removed from the project.
 Use ShareCoffee.REST.RequestProperties insted.
   - With ShareCoffee 0.0.8 the classes ShareCoffee.REST.angularProperties,